DSilence/MiniPie/README.md

 [![ZenHub] (https://raw.githubusercontent.com/ZenHubIO/support/master/zenhub-badge.png)](https://zenhub.io)

 # MiniPie
-Spotify Miniplayer based on WinFy project (http://krauss.io/projects/Winfy)
+Spotify Miniplayer based on WinFy project (http://krauss.io/projects/Winfy).
+NOTE: This is not a standalone client.
+Works only with official spotify client!
+You need to have official spotify client installed!

 #Features: